-- Support policies, including reimbursement policies, that do not create incentives to use nonphysician practitioners in lieu of family physicians. - Deliver the highest quality care for patients through physician-led teams. - Establish physician supervision and scope-of-practice requirements through state medical regulatory entities. - Support small and solo family medicine private practice access to federal resources, as well as administrative flexibility. - Support the provision of OMT as a high-value treatment option for patients. - Continue to support DPC arrangements through appropriate tax treatment, eg, allowing DPC models to be paid through health savings accounts. - Support transparency requirements that ensure patients know when they are receiving care from nonphysician practitioners instead of physicians.
+- Support policies, including reimbursement policies, that do not create incentives to use nonphysician practitioners in lieu of family physicians. - Deliver the highest quality care for patients through physician-led teams. - Establish physician supervision and scope-of-practice requirements through state medical regulatory entities. - Provide small and solo family medicine private practices with direct access to federal resources, as well as administrative flexibility. - Ensure access to OMT as a high-value treatment for patients. - Continue to support DPC arrangements through appropriate tax treatment (e.g., allowing DPC models to be paid through health savings accounts). - Support transparency requirements that ensure patients know when they are receiving care from nonphysician practitioners instead of physicians.